dolfly/nmdb/doc/guide.rst

 create the database as explained above, and then run the daemon with ``nmdb -d /path/to/the/database``.

-To change the port, use ``-l port``, to change the cache size, use ``-c nobj`` (where *nobj* is the number of objects in thousands), to make the server passive, use ``-p``.
-Of course you won't remember all that (I know I don't), that's why ``-h`` is your friend.
+There are several options you can change at start time.
+Of course you won't remember all that (I know I don't), so check out ``nmdb -h`` to see a complete list.

-Nothing prevents you from starting more than one server in the same machine, so be careful to select different ports and databases for each one.
+Nothing prevents you from starting more than one TIPC server in the same machine, so be careful to select different TIPC ports and databases for each one.

 Example